Expressivity of Neural Networks with Random Weights and Learned Biases: Discussion

-Our three main study limitations inspire directions for future research.
-First, the mathematical convergence results for dynamical systems are only point-wise over initial conditions, and are for finite-time trajectories.
-We believe that one might strengthen these results at least to $L^p$ convergence over trajectories, and that one might be able to break the finite-time limitations by studying convergence in stationary distribution.
-Second, our theory massively overestimates how wide the hidden layer of a bias-learned network should scale to reach a desired level of error (Remark 2 on Lemma \ref{lem:binomial-approach-app} in Appendix).
-This limitation might be addressed by drawing on scaling arguments from the SLTH literature (see e.g. \cite{malach2020proving}).
-Third, a potential confounding factor in our comparison of bias and mask learning is that our mask learning approach used a learning schedule in the steepness parameter for the soft-masks.
+We underline four limitations of our study that might inspire future research.
+First, the convergence results for dynamical systems were only for finite-time trajectories.
+One could overcome this limitation by studying convergence in stationary distribution.
+Second, a potential confounding factor in our comparison of bias and mask learning is that the latter approach used a learning schedule in the steepness parameter for the soft masks.
 It is possible that the altered learning dynamics due to this scheduling contributed to mask and bias learning finding different solutions.
 Addressing this confound is an important direction for future work.
+Third, a better grasp of bias learning scaling--how layer width or parameter count increases as a function of performance--is needed.
+Our theory does not shed light here as it significantly overestimates how a bias-learned network should scale (Remark 2 on Lemma \ref{lem:supp1} in Appendix).
+Some insight can be gleaned by noting that, with bias-learning activations, tuned biases can express any mask-learned solution.
+Thus, results showing that mask learning layer widths scale polynomially in the inverse error and the size of a performance-matched random feature model (see \cite{malach2020proving} Theorem 3.2) represent a worst-case scaling for bias learning.
+Whether bias learning scales better than mask learning could be a good starting point for addressing scaling.
+Fourth, while our results appeared to generalize beyond one-layer networks (Fig.~\ref{fig:supp-figure}E), a more detailed study of bias-learned deep FNNs is left to future work.